QMeqGR/utils-maxima/README.md

 between -r and r.

 diagonalize(M) -- diagonalize matrix M and return both eigenvalues and eigenvectors.
-For 2x2 matrices this returns answers where the built-in eigenvectors() call fails.
-For n >= 3 this function calls a modified eigenvectors() called eigenvectors_fix().
+For dimension $n=2$ this code uses the simple, fast method that one would use by hand.
+For $n>=3$ this code uses a modified version of the built-in eigenvectors(), called eigenvectors_fix().
 This is essentially the eigenvectors() function in share/matrix/eigen.mac but with algsys replaced with linsolve.
-It fixes the issue just mentioned.
+The output in any case represents the eigenvectors as column vectors rather than row vectors.
 If you provide an additional argument 1, the eigenvectors will be normalized.

 **LAPACK:**